nodemcu/nodemcu-firmware/docs/en/modules/encoder.md

 ## encoder.fromHex()

-Provides a Lua binary string decode of a ASCII hex string.
+Returns the Lua binary string decode of a ASCII hex string.
 Each byte in the output string is represented as two hex characters in the input.
+An error is thrown if the string is not a valid base64 encoding.

 #### Syntax
-`binary = encoder.toHex(hexstr)`
+`binary = encoder.fromHex(hexstr)`

 #### Parameters
 `hexstr`  An ASCII hex string.